hyungkwonko/hyungkwonko.github.io/_posts/2019-01-28-operating-system-berkeley.md

 <br/>

-### Important aspects of memory multiplexing
+### [](#header-3)Important aspects of memory multiplexing

 - controlled overlap:
-  - separate state of threads should not collide in physical memory
+  - separate state of threads should not collide in physical memory.
+Obviously, unexpected overlap causes chaos.
+- Translation:
+  - ability to translate accesses from one address space(virtual) to a different one(physical)
+  - when translation exists, processor uses virtual addresses, physical memory uses physical addresses
+  - side effects:
+    - can be used to avoid overlap
+    - can be used to give uniform view of memory to programs
+- protection
+  - prevent access to private memory of other processes
+    - different pages of memory can be given special behavior
+    - kernel data protected from user programs
+    - programs protected from themselves

 <br/><br/><br/>